Einsums/Einsums/libs/Einsums/Assertion/docs/index.rst

     // If it is, we are in an invalid state, so we should probably exit.
     EINSUMS_ASSERT_MSG(out >= 0, "The dot product can not be negative!
 What happened!?");

-The :cpp:macro:`EINSUMS_ASSERT` macro is similar, but it doesn't take any debug info.
+The :c:macro:`EINSUMS_ASSERT` macro is similar, but it doesn't take any debug info.

 .. code:: C++